-I became a Christian in college, despite the progressive, skeptical atmosphere in the Iowa liberal arts school I attended.
+I became a Christian in college, despite the progressive, skeptical atmosphere in the Iowa liberal arts college I attended.
+One that had roots in the Methodist Church, but the current tree had all but separated from those roots in favor of more modern fertilizer.
 I learned to put into perspective the tensions I saw between what I read in Scripture and what I was learning in college.

 I wasn’t very career minded when I graduated from college.
 I only wanted to follow and serve Jesus.
 I ended up packing my bags to go to Alton Bay, NH for a summer job, believing that I was going, like Abraham, to a place God was calling me.
 I didn’t know exactly what I was in for.
 I only had a summer job, but I didn’t think I was coming back to the Midwest.

 I got deeply involved in the local church in Laconia, NH after the summer job ran its course.
 It was a dynamic church, growing out of the Jesus People movement in the 60’s, and still going strong.

-This was the time of the rise of the Moral Majority.
+During my time there, the Moral Majority was on the rise and gaining influence.
 Pat Robertson ran for President while I lived in the Granite State.
-Live Free or Die was the motto, and people were proud of it.
+Live Free or Die was the NH motto, and people were proud of it.

 I compartmentalized my faith once again, as I had done in college.
 I set things “on the shelf” as I devoted myself to learning the law.

 Jesus didn’t side with the Zealots or the Romans.
 Their fight over governing control of the province of Judea was not his focus or concern.

 I am reminded of these things as I read the article, CHRIST, NOT AMERICA, FIRST, in Sojourners magazine online.
-I know that many of my friends who continue to carry a political flag may criticize me for reading a liberal, progressive magazine.
+I know that many of my friends who continue proudly to carry a political and patriotic flag may criticize me for reading a liberal, progressive magazine.
 Never mind that the article is dead on.

 “Through his entire life and ministry, Jesus was notably absent from involving himself in the political systems of his day.
 Why?
 Because the Kingdom of Heaven was his priority, and living out the divine ideals of that kingdom would be contrary to those of any worldly kingdom or system of power.”